Exit 185 to Route 66 relics on old road

 “You’d pull in and the place was all closed up,” he said.
 “But Johnny would peek out the window and if he recognized the car he’d flip on on his Budweiser neon sign.”

 Della Arthur, a clerk at Grand Canyon Harley-Davidson in Bellemont, remembers Junior fondly.
 She went to Junior’s with her husband, who liked to shoot pool there.
-Arthur had not seen Junior since the fire.
+Della had not seen Junior since the fire.

 Mansene said he heard Junior was living with his sister in Bullhead City, Ariz.